 How to refinance student loans with bad credit

 Consolidate multiple loans

 Refinancing is an ideal way to streamline the repayment process if you’re struggling to manage your student loans.
 By consolidating, you’ll get a single monthly payment instead of juggling several payment amounts and due dates each month.
-Plus, avoid late payment penalties, missed payments and adverse credit reporting by enrolling in automatic payments with the new lender.
+Plus, you can avoid late payment penalties, missed payments and adverse credit reporting by enrolling in automatic payments with the new lender.

+How to refinance student loans with bad credit